gcallah/Rationalism/CommonCause/common.md

-I'm sorry, but this is absurd: simply because one's tolerance extends to point X is no reason to demand that it extend even further to point Y. Presumably Vallier himself has limits to his tolerance: would he enter into a coalition with white supremacists because they agree with him and some issue or other?
+I'm sorry, but this is absurd: simply because one's tolerance extends to point X is no reason to demand that it extend even further to point Y. Presumably Vallier himself has limits to his tolerance: would he enter into a coalition with white supremacists because they agree with him on some issue or other?

-In fact, if Vallier's "logic" were sound, well, then why shouldn't nationalist conservatives extend their tolerance to... progressives, instead of classical liberals?
-The two groups could then join together to dispel the myth of liberal neutrality!
+In fact, if Vallier's "logic" were sound, well, then why shouldn't nationalist conservatives, rather than extending their tolerance to classical liberals, instead extend their tolerance to progressives?
+The two groups could then join together to dispel the myth of liberal neutrality, which bith agree is nonsense!

+Since the myth of the "neutral state" is exactly what has led us to the condition that post-liberals deplore, it is ridiculous to ask post-liberals to accept that nonsense in order to combat progressives.
+In fact, post-liberals should recognize that progressives, while mistaken in seeking utopian ends, are, in fact, allies in exposing the distinctly non-neutral nature of the classical liberal state.